Kaushik-DS/NaturalLanguageProcessing/README.md

 The main objective of this project is to determine whether machine learning models can be used to determine whether the review posted on to Steam Gaming platform website suggest • The game developed by this organization can be recommended or not. • The review posted was for the beta version or the original release version of the game.

 # Implemenation:
-Approach to Text Data Modelling.
+1.Approach to Text Data Modelling.
-.........
+<br >.........
 Import the Dataset
-.........
+<br >.........
 Encoding/Decoding
-.........
+<br >.........
 Converting Binary Text
-.........
+<br >.........
 Removing Smileys/Pictorial Text
-.........
+<br >.........
 Language Conversion
-.........
+<br >.........
 Export the dataset

-Approach to Text Data Preprocessing
+2.Approach to Text Data Preprocessing
-.........
+<br >.........
 Overview
-.........
+<br >.........
 Import the Modified Dataset
-.........
-Basic Text Modelling and Cleaning Activities .........
-Feature Selection based on certain Characteristics .........
+<br >.........
+Basic Text Modelling and Cleaning Activities
+<br >.........
+Feature Selection based on certain Characteristics
+<br >.........
 Text Preprocessing Steps
-.........
+<br >.........
 Data Splitting [Test/Train]
-.........
+<br >.........
 Implementation [Machine Learning Algorithm]

-Baseline Model using dummy classifier
+3.Baseline Model using dummy classifier

-Multinomial Naïve-Bayes model
+4.Multinomial Naïve-Bayes model

-Linear SVM [Stochastic Gradient Decent] model
+5.Linear SVM [Stochastic Gradient Decent] model

-k-NearestNeighbors model
+6.k-NearestNeighbors model

-Performance Evaluation.
+7.Performance Evaluation.

 # Conclusion:
 In this project, I successfully downloaded the raw dataset containing review text for Steam gaming platform and performed data cleaning activities, data preprocessing, implementation of machine learning algorithms like Multinomial Naïve-Bayes classifier, Linear Support vector Machine using SGD, K-NearestNeighbors and evaluated the performance using charts and graphs based on classification report, ‘ROC’ curve and ‘AUC’ value against baseline classifier.